 take anything away from the experience.
 This film, with or without the subtext, is a kickass horror flick with great performances and even better special effects.

-- Do you think that horror movies are being lost on the millenial generation in the digital age -- that they're too much into
+- Do you think that horror movies are being lost on the millennial generation in the digital age -- that they're too much into

-other forms of entertainment, social media, and all the various hi-tech devices they're obsessed with to devote much of their time, energy and attention to horror movies?
+other forms of entertainment including social media and all the various hi-tech devices they're obsessed with to devote much of their time, energy and attention to horror movies?